LuciaNigai/memoria-setup/README.md

 ### How to Run the App

-1. Create a folder — this will serve as the parent directory for the entire app.
+1. Create a parent folder to hold all Memoria services and this repository.

 2. Clone this repository into that folder.